Kitware/VTK/Documentation/docs/advanced/PythonWrappers.md

     vtkPoints.override(None)

-If the class has already been overridden in C++ via VTK's object factory mechanism, then directly applying a Python override to that class will not work.
-Instead, the Python override must be applied to the C++ factory override.
-For example, on Windows,
+If a class is already overridden in C++ via VTK's object factory mechanism, for example the vtkWin32OpenGLRenderWindow override for vtkRenderWindow, then directly applying a Python override to the original class will not work.
+However, the Python override can be chained to the C++ override class.
+For example, here is a chained override of vtkRenderWindow on Windows:

     @vtkWin32OpenGLRenderWindow.override
     class CustomRenderWindow(vtkWin32OpenGLRenderWindow):
         ...
     window = vtkRenderWindow() # creates a CustomRenderWindow

-Please see [Subclassing a VTK Class](#subclassing-a-vtk-class) for restrictions on subclassing VTK classes through Python.
+Please see [Subclassing a VTK Class](#subclassing-a-vtk-class) for additional restrictions on subclassing VTK classes through Python.

 ### Overrides and initialization